kevincobos/Fanuc-Robot-MateLR-200iD-4S/README.md

 10. [CONCLUSION](#conclusion)

 ---
-## INTRODUCTION:
+## INTRODUCTION:.
+Our latest automation system is an exciting project that showcases the potential of advanced technologies and programming.
+This product has been specifically designed to highlight the capabilities of Fanuc's iRVision camera technology and user-friendly HMI interface.
+It's perfect for those who are interested in learning about automation systems and the endless possibilities they offer.

+This introduction was generated using chatGPT.

 ### Project Description:
-Introducing the ultimate automation solution for your production line - a cutting-edge program that harnesses the power of robotics and camera technology to optimize your operations.
-This program controls a robot arm that can pick pieces from a conveyor and move them to a drop-off point with unmatched precision and efficiency, thanks to its advanced camera technology known as iRVision.

-iRVision is a fast and reliable camera system that can classify the pieces and identify their location and orientation.
-This allows the robot arm to easily and accurately pick up the pieces and move them to the drop-off box, which can be rotated to any degree or moved within a three-inch radius.
+Our automation system is a sophisticated solution that demonstrates the potential of advanced technologies and programming.
+The system is built around a robot arm that is controlled by our program, which can pick pieces from a conveyor and move them to a drop-off box with exceptional accuracy and efficiency.
+The program uses iRVision camera technology, which is fast, reliable, and capable of classifying and identifying the location and orientation of the pieces.
+This technology enables the robot arm to easily and accurately pick up the pieces and transport them to the drop-off box, which can be rotated to any degree or moved within a three-inch radius.

-But that's not all - this program also features a user-friendly HMI interface that allows even those with little technical knowledge to interact with the program directly.
-With its intuitive interface, this HMI program allows you to control the robot arm and adjust settings without having to understand the complex background of the TP programs.
+In addition to the basic functionality, our program includes the ability to build a house out of blocks.
+By using the same camera technology, our program can find and record the location of five pieces, which are then use to build a structure in a pre-programmed position on the user frame.
+This additional feature demonstrates the versatility of the system and provides added value to our classmates by giving them a powerful knowledge of these tools that can be used in a wide range of applications.

-The HMI program also includes added functionality through toggle buttons, allowing you to turn on or off an alarm when an object is found or turn on a LED laser to see where the camera is positioned at all times.
-For testing purposes, the HMI program also includes a toggle button to bypass the signal coming from the PLC.
+Our system is designed to be user-friendly and accessible to anyone interested in learning about automation systems.
+The HMI interface allows users to control our program and adjust settings with ease, without the need for extensive technical knowledge.
+Additionally, the program includes toggle buttons that enable users to turn on or off an alarm when an object is found, turn on a LED laser to view the camera's position, and bypass the signal coming from the PLC for testing purposes.

-Experience the power of automation with this program and take your production line to the next level.
-With its advanced iRVision camera technology and user-friendly HMI interface, you'll be able to streamline your operations and increase your productivity like never before.
+In summary, our automation system is an exciting project that showcases the endless possibilities of advanced technologies and programming.
+With advanced iRVision camera technology, a user-friendly HMI interface, our system provides a powerful tool for anyone interested in learning about automation systems.

-This introduction was generated using chatGPT.
+This project description was generated using chatGPT and modified by a human.

 ### Project Goals:

 >[x] Create a program that uses a mounted camera to find a piece on the conveyor and classify it.